 - Surgery – if taking Clomiphene is not successful, a surgical procedure called laparoscopic ovarian drilling (LOD) can be performed.
 This involves using heat or a laser to destroy the tissue in the ovaries that is producing androgens.

-Our Polycystic Ovary Syndrome Check Advanced also checks your cholesterol and diabetes status to assess whether you are at higher risk of conditions such as heart disease and diabetes.
+Our Advanced Polycystic Ovary Syndrome Blood Test also checks your cholesterol and diabetes status to assess whether you are at higher risk of conditions such as heart disease and diabetes.

 - NHS (2019).
 Polycystic ovary syndrome. [online] nhs.uk.
 Available at: https://www.nhs.uk/conditions/polycystic-ovary-syndrome-pcos/ [Accessed 23 Oct.
 2019].